-Essentials for an at-home first aid kit
+At-home first aid kit essentials

 It doesn’t matter if your first aid essentials are in a box, a bag, a plastic case, or some other container, as long as your medical supplies are organized so you can find them easily.
 To make sure you have everything you need, the Red Cross provides a handy checklist of what a good first aid kit should include.
 Note that this list is for a family of four.
 If you have a larger family, you can use this as a reference point to figure out how much of each supply you should have on hand.
 If you’re a family of fewer than four, go ahead and follow the advised amounts—it can’t hurt to have extra.
 It’s also a good idea to create a first aid kit (containing the same items) for your car.

 First aid kit supply checklist